See the night sky in an entirely new way.

 Visitors can look up and see what the actual night sky would look like without the interference of weather, pollution or city lights.

 Special features allow Planetarium staff to demonstrate eclipses, meteor showers and other celestial phenomena.
 The immensity and clarity of the view creates a sense of wonder that stimulates the imagination.

 The StarBridge, located on the Planetarium’s highest level, focuses on the navigation and operations essential for life in space.
 Exhibits demonstrate the roles that communication, astronomical research, power and exploration play in maintaining a space station.
 Note that StarBridge is only accessible to visitors who have purchased star show tickets, and is closed during star shows.

 The exterior of the McDonnell Planetarium is illuminated nightly for all to enjoy.
 This illumination has helped raise awareness for charities and causes through special illumination requests.

-Save on Planetarium star shows with a Saint Louis Science Center membership.
+Members can watch star shows for FREE every day at the Planetarium with a Saint Louis Science Center membership.

 Elevators and ramps serve all public areas of the McDonnell Planetarium.

 We also offer hearing assist devices for Planetarium star shows.
 When ordering tickets, please let your reservationist know you’re interested in a hearing assist device, or see a Planetarium team member before your program begins.

 Complete Braille guides are available for the Planetarium lobby’s Liftoff: Space exhibit at the Planetarium box office upon request.
 The Liftoff gallery also offers tactile models of the Mercury and Gemini spacecraft, as well as models of the Planetarium’s StarBay and building exterior.
 The models of the Mercury and Gemini spacecraft and StarBay feature large print materials for visitors thanks to a generous grant from Lighthouse for the Blind Saint Louis.